wolfspace099/FurPlex/README.md

 Info
 ============================
--These plugins only work in a world called "FURPLEX", so please use MV to import our world.
+- These plugins only work in a world called "FURPLEX", so please use MV to import our world.

 - You need the plugins listed in the plugins.txt file (For the world download).

--You also need to get the resourcepack.
+- You also need to get the resourcepack.